aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 **Project concept:** One-click support metadata collection for IT support workflows.

-**Project evolution:** script → one-click executable workflow → troubleshooting → testing → documentation → published PowerShell version
+**Project evolution:** script → executable workflow testing → troubleshooting and refinement → documentation → published PowerShell version

 I developed this project by adapting and enhancing an initial PowerShell metadata collection script into a tested 1st Level Support workflow with local executable packaging and desktop shortcut testing.